oklas/generator-secure-data/README.md

 is a plain data.
 And secure data in it must be crypted.

-This generator require file with secure data and generate module which contain such secure data in packed crypted form:
+This generator require file with secure data and generate module which contain that secure data in packed crypted form:

 ```
 secure-data.json --> [yo secure-data] --> cipher.js
 ```

-To generate your secure data module (args avaialble):
+To generate your secure data module (args available):

 ```sh
 $ yo secure-data